 You will then be shown the Instruction Screen (see below).
-Please read these instructions carefully as they will contain important information; such as length of examination, number of questions required and how to use the tools provided in Surpass.
-An overview of the tools is shown in a later section of this Guidance.
+Please read these instructions carefully as they will contain important information; such as length of examination, number of questions

 When you have read the Instructions to Learners, click on the 'Start Exam' button to begin.
 This will start the examination and the timer will begin to count down.